 Firstly your veterinarian will examine your pet, assess the clinical sign they are showing and determine the best course of action.
 Further diagnostic tests may be required to determine if your pet has actually been bitten and sometimes it is useful to identify the type of snake via a snake bite detection kit.

 Veterinary treatment varies with each individual case, how severe the symptoms are and how rapidly the symptoms progress.
 Treatment usually consists of intravenous fluids and the administration of antivenom to neutralise the snake venom in the pet's body.
 Some patients require multiple vials of antivenom.
+It is important to note that any venom that has already bound to the nerves in the body is not neutralised by the antivenom, the antivenom only works on the venom that is still circulating in the blood.
+Therefore it is important that antivenom is given early in the course of treatment.

 Other supportive care may also be required - including oxygen supplementation and even breathing for the pet if they are not breathing well on their own.
 This needs to continue until the circulating antivenom has been neutralised and any bound venom has worn off.